 Students are expected to complete an application form outlining evidence of their organisational and interpersonal skills as well as their ability to work effectively as part of a team.
 Applications are submitted to the Head of Sixth Form.
 Successful applicants will then be allocated a tutor group with which they will work closely with for the academic year.

-Specific responsibilities include being present at tutor time once a week, helping students with their homework, or areas of study they are struggling with; assisting form tutors with checking student planners; encouraging students to take an interest in subjects beyond the curriculum and engage fully in the 4-5 Activity Programme and assisting with any tutor time activities that are delivered, and to be prepared in advance for these.
+Specific responsibilities include being present at tutor time once a week, helping students with their homework, or areas of study they may be struggling with; assisting form tutors with checking student planners; encouraging students to take an interest in subjects beyond the curriculum and engage fully in the Co-Curricular Programme, and assisting with any tutor time activities that are delivered, and to be prepared in advance for these.

 The Sixth Form Committee